Gordon Steege: Korean War and after

-Steege married Joan Iris Masters, eldest daughter of Frank S. Tait, on 5 January 1946; they had a son and a daughter.
-He was appointed RAAF Director of Operations in February.
-In December 1946, he resigned from the RAAF, joining the New Guinea Administration as a patrol officer the next month.
-He rejoined the Air Force as a wing commander on the outbreak of the Korean War in June 1950.
-The following month, he accompanied Major General William Bridgeford's mission to Malaya.
+Steege married Joan Tait, daughter of Frank Tait, on 5 January 1946; the couple had a son in 1953.
+Joan Tait had a daughter, born in 1939, from a previous marriage.
+Steege was appointed the RAAF's director of operations in February.
+In December he resigned from the RAAF, joining the New Guinea Administration as a patrol officer the next month.
+He re-joined the Air Force as a wing commander on the outbreak of the Korean War in June 1950.
+In July he accompanied Major General William Bridgeford's mission to Malaya.
 Steege assumed command of RAAF Station Schofields, New South Wales, in September 1950, and commenced a jet training course at RAAF Station Williamtown early the next year.

-On 16 August 1951, he was posted to Kimpo, South Korea, as commander of No. 77 Squadron, shortly after its conversion from P-51 Mustang piston-engined fighters to Gloster Meteor jets.
-One of his first actions, following discussions with the US Fifth Air Force, was to take the Australian unit out of its then-current air-to-air combat role, and curtail its operations in "MiG Alley".
-Two encounters between No. 77 Squadron and Chinese MiG-15s had convinced Steege that the straight-winged Meteors were outclassed as fighters by the swept-wing MiGs.
-His decision caused controversy as some UN commanders believed that proper training and tactics would have allowed the Meteor to remain competitive as a fighter, while for the Australian pilots the change of role amounted to a loss of prestige.
-However, Steege was backed up by the Chief of the Air Staff, Air Marshal George Jones, and the squadron was relegated mainly to escort duty and local air defence.
-Morale suffered and it was not until after Steege's departure on 26 December that a suitable offensive role was again found for the Meteors, namely ground attack.
+On 16 August 1951, Steege succeeded Squadron Leader Dick Cresswell as commanding officer of No. 77 Squadron at Kimpo, South Korea, shortly after it converted from P-51 Mustang piston-engined fighters to Gloster Meteor jets.
+Steege had been posted to Japan in May and converted to Meteors at Iwakuni, but soon afterwards was despatched to an air power conference in Britain.
+Transportation delays meant he only arrived in Korea on 5 August, and had little time on the Meteor before assuming command of the squadron.
+One of his first actions, following discussions with the US Fifth Air Force, was to take the Australian unit out of its air-to-air combat role, and curtail its operations in "MiG Alley", the area between the Yalu and Chongchon Rivers on North Korea's border with Manchuria.
+Two encounters between No. 77 Squadron and communist MiG-15s had convinced Steege that the straight-winged Meteors were outclassed as fighters by the swept-wing MiGs.
+His decision caused controversy as some UN commanders believed that proper training and tactics would have allowed the Meteor to remain competitive as a fighter, and for the Australian pilots the change of role amounted to a loss of prestige.
+Steege flew few missions in Korea, a fact seized upon by Air Marshal Sir Cecil Bouchier, a senior RAF officer who had championed the Meteor and considered the action precipitate.
+The Chief of the Air Staff, Air Marshal George Jones, backed Steege and the squadron was relegated mainly to escort duty and local air defence.
+Morale suffered and it was not until after Steege's departure on 26 December that another offensive role was found for the Meteors, specifically ground attack.